servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 	•	religious hostility,
 	•	and an outward appearance masking an inward rebellion.
 This fits the Old Testament portrayal of Chaldean religious classes—spiritual pretenders opposed to truth.
-3. “Tribulation ten days”
-The “ten days” echo biblical patterns of bounded testing (Gen. 24:55; Dan.
-1:12).
-This matches the silver theme:
-	•	true believers refined through brief, intense trials,
-	•	tribulation measured and overseen by God,
-	•	suffering that leads to spiritual riches.

 IX.
 IDENTITY SHIFT — THE CHALDEAN TRANSFORMATION
 After the covenant transition: